frobiac/adnw/README.md

 - r Record macro (see number/length limits in [macro.h](/src/macro.h)
     * Press key to record macro for
-    * Type in macro slowly
+    * Type in macro one key at a time
     * <Ctrl>+<Esc> aborts, <Ctrl>+<Return> saves, <Alt>+<Return> insert pause

 - c Config
     * @see SUB_CONFIG in src/command.c for details
     * Must "save" for persistent storage of changes in EEPROM
-    * Default LED mode
     * Full TrackPoint configuration of axes orientations and speed/sensitivity/threshold can be performed.

+- l LED configuration
+    * Color and default blink mode

+- U unlock passhash and macro features
+    * Entered string is used as a unlock password

 - h PassHash
     * On first call the master password must be entered.
 A check against given test data is performed.